rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the system could be built on a probabilistic but bounded transaction finality, where the rare double-spend is eventually detected and settled through the legal system.
-Or third, like in our solution, the system is build on trusted nodes that verify transactions for user.
+Or third, like in our solution, the system is build on trusted nodes that verify transactions for users.
 Like the gateways, these validators could be run by regulated financial institutions.
 Such a system would most resemble the current financial system, with the added benefits of offline transactions, programmable money, a standardised system of accounting, instantaneous